Standing desks are great for many reasons, but people are still concerned about their benefits.

 Read More >> Are Standing Desks Better Than Sitting?

-However, there are other factors that you may be curious about when it comes to switching to a standing desk for your job.
+However, there are other factors you may be curious about when switching to a standing desk for your job.

 Why is Sitting Down Bad for You?

-There are a lot of negative things that are associated with sitting too much.
-Sitting uses less energy and burns less calories.
 This can increase your risk of obesity, high blood pressure, high blood sugar, and other related issues including diabetes.
-In fact, research shows that there is 112 percent more risk of developing diabetes when there is excessive sitting involved.
+Research shows that there is a 112 percent more risk of developing diabetes when there is excessive sitting involved.